elerihulme/higher-or-lower/README.md

 - [Bootstrap](https://getbootstrap.com/) was used for content structure, navigation elements, buttons and forms.
 - [Font Awesome](https://fontawesome.com/) was used for all icons.
 - Code was taken from [Materialize](https://materializecss.com/footer.html) to push the footer to the bottom of each page regardless of the content size.
-- [Favicon] (https://favicon.io/) was used for creating and implementing the custom favicon
+- [Favicon](https://favicon.io/) was used for creating and implementing the custom favicon.
+- [Miro](https://miro.com/) was used to create the flow chart.
+- [JQuery](https://jquery.com/) was used to handle DOM manipulation and event handling.
+- [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
+- [GitHub](https://github.com/) was used to store the repository.
-- [Am I Responsive](https://ui.dev/amiresponsive) was used to create the mock up images
+- [Am I Responsive](https://ui.dev/amiresponsive) was used to create the mock up images.
 - [Coolers](https://coolors.co/) was used to create the colour palette.
 - [Google Fonts](https://fonts.google.com/) was used for all fonts.
 - [Responsive Viewer](https://responsiveviewer.org/) extension was used to create images of the website's pages on a variety of devices.